Prenuptial Agreement in Ontario: What You Need to Know Before Marriage

 Before entering into marriage, partners should set the legal terms of the relationship and specify their rights and responsibilities.
 This is where prenuptial agreements come into play.

 Despite declining divorce rates, protecting your legal rights from the onset with marriage contract lawyers is a good idea.
-Various reasons can motivate partners in Alberta, British Columbia, Ontario and any provinces in Canada to sign a prenuptial agreement.
+There are many reasons why couples in provinces like Alberta, British Columbia, and Ontario choose to sign a prenuptial agreement.

-For starters, an online prenup agreement in Ontario is a great way to create a legal relationship with your future spouse.
-Learn how it works and what factors you need to consider before entering a prenuptial agreement in Ontario.
+For example, an online prenup agreement in Ontario offers a convenient way to formalize your legal relationship with your future spouse.
+Learn more about how it works and what to consider before entering a prenuptial agreement in Ontario.

 Prenuptial Agreement vs. Marriage Contract

-In Canada, prenuptial agreements are more commonly known as domestic or marriage contracts.
+In Canada, prenuptial agreements are more commonly known as “domestic contracts” or “marriage contracts”.
 Under Section 52 of Ontario’s Family Law Act, a marriage contract is a voluntary agreement between two individuals.
 The parties may be planning to marry or are already married to each other.

 Spouses most often enter into this type of written agreement before marriage.
-When spouses sign a marriage contract before marriage, the common term is a prenuptial agreement.
+When they sign a marriage contract prior to their marriage, it is commonly referred to as a prenuptial or prenup agreement.

 Married couples may face numerous disagreements, but financial concerns are among the most common ones.
 Partners have different beliefs about money, causing conflicts over financial decisions.